eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 I started playing online,
 read strategy books, studied old masters, and so on.

-For those unware, people who play Go usually keep track of their [rank](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) using a system similar to the ones used in various martial arts.
+For those unware, Go players usually keep track of their [rank](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) using a system similar to the ones in martial arts, e.g. Karate.
 You start at 30 *kyu*, and work your way downwards to 1 kyu.
 Knowing your rank is very useful, because it also tells you what advantage (or 'handicap') the weaker player should get to make for an even game.
 For example,